Ten things you need to know about TiSA

-Negotiators had aimed to finish TiSA negotiations in 2016, but this was abandoned after a November ministerial meeting was cancelled, in part due EU concerns over data privacy, market access and the regulation of new services.
-However, negotiations are in their final stages and the new aim is for conclusion in early 2017.
+Negotiators had aimed to finish TiSA negotiations in 2016, but this was abandoned after a November 2016 ministerial meeting was cancelled, in part due EU concerns over data privacy, market access and the regulation of new services.
+The US Trump adminisatration has suspended negotiations but they could be resumed .

 We need to tell our Government not to trade away regulation of essential services.
 Take action by sending a message to Trade Minister Steve Ciobo.

 - ASSESS_TiSA: Assessing the claimed benefits of the Trade in Services Agreement, Austrian Chamber of Labour, February 2018)

 - TiSA not our future (International Union of Foodworkers, February 2018)